 Upper School Counselor

 Betsy Cory is the upper school counselor.
 Ms. Cory is a Bay Area native who has been working with children for over 20 years in different capacities.
 She was the school counselor at Ecole Bilingue in Berkeley for the last 10 years.
 Prior to that, Ms. Cory oversaw mental health services for Alameda Head Start and worked with at-risk teens in school-based settings.
-Ms. Cory began her career as a first grade teacher in Compton, California and went on to receive her M.A. in counseling, with an emphasis in school counseling, from Sonoma State University.
-She has two boys, Lucca and Carlo.
-She enjoys spending time with her family, traveling as much as possible, dancing, and gardening.
+Ms. Cory began her career working as a first grade teacher for AmeriCorps in Compton, California and later developed an arts-based cultural exchange program with inner-city youth and international artists with disabilities.
+She went on to receive her M.A. in counseling, with an emphasis in school counseling, from Sonoma State University.
+She has two boys, Lucca and Carlo, and enjoys spending time with her family, traveling as much as possible, dancing, and gardening.

 Why I Work with Children